wangchning/vocabulary/Vocabulary.md

 A stimulant is a drug that speeds up your body or an event that spurs you to action.
 Both types of stimulant get you going.
 When Pearl Harbor was attacked, it was a stimulant that drove America into World War II.
 - Because cigarettes can be either a stimulant or a relaxant, the game has two modes.

+### succeed
+- We succeeded in getting tickets to the show.
+- No one wanted them to succeed, not the cops, the heroes, not the villains.
+- Some people will succeed in their efforts to stop smoking.
+- You could say he succeeds almost too well.
+- You have the extra willpower and a very exciting reason to make a fitness plan succeed.

+The Latin root of succeed is *succedere*, 'come close after'.

+A prince who will inherit his father's kingdom will succeed his father one day, and a new high school principal can be said to succeed the old one.
+- On Thresday, Garcetti ruled himself out of the race to succeed Boxer.

 ### subject    &emsp;  /səb'jekt/

 ### submersion